MarkPflug/Benchmarks/docs/ExcelBenchmarks.md

 These benchmarks measure reading a 65k (max .xls row count) file, and accessing each value as "strongly-typed" as the library allows.
 Data files contain sample sales records from [eforexcel.com](https://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/).

-Excel .xlsx benchmarks:
+## Excel .xlsx Benchmarks

+Note that these benchmarks were run on .NET 5 instead of 6, as .NET 6 has a significant performance regression in System.Xml, which I assume will be fixed at some point.

 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.19044.1319 (21H2)
 Intel Core i7-7700K CPU 4.20GHz (Kaby Lake), 1 CPU, 8 logical and 4 physical cores
 .NET SDK=6.0.100-rc.2.21505.57
   [Host] : .NET 5.0.10 (5.0.1021.41214), X64 RyuJIT

-Job=InProcess  Toolchain=InProcessEmitToolchain  MaxIterationCount=6
-MinIterationCount=1  WarmupCount=2
 ```
-Note that these benchmarks were run on .NET 5 instead of 6, as .NET 6 has a significant performance regression in System.Xml, which I assume will be fixed at some point.

 |              Method |       Mean |     Error |    StdDev |       Gen 0 |      Gen 1 |     Gen 2 |    Allocated |
 |-------------------- |-----------:|----------:|----------:|------------:|-----------:|----------:|-------------:|